<<-BACK

 Featuring the second 10-foot painting in Nathanael's "Mighty Peaks of Aotearoa" series, entitled "Tutoko & Madeline - the Monarchs of Fiordland", this exhibition was held at Alexis International Gallery, Christchurch NZ.
 A reasonable-sized gathering of art enthusiasts and collectors came to view the new work alongside a selection of other smaller Provis paintings.
 Former Canterbury Art Gallery senior curator Neil Roberts also honoured guests with a talk on the subject of 'Art Illusionism'.

-The "Mighty Peaks of Aotearoa" series no. 2 finally hangs on the wall at Alexis International Gallery A detail of the lower right hand corner It was a special honour to have Senior Curator Mr. Neil Roberts present
+The "Mighty Peaks of Aotearoa" series no. 2 finally hangs on the wall at Alexis International Gallery

 5 June 2005